Evolution And Its Implications

 The reason why humans have risen above orangutans, elephants, cetaceans, giant pacific octopi, and other mammals/animals is that we are able to combine reason, communication/interaction, and our capable bodies/appendages better than any other organism in our world.

-- Humans clearly have the best reasoning and knowledge skills in the world, which is pretty self-explanatory.
+- Humans have the best reasoning and knowledge skills in the world.

 - Humans have the most capable appendages and anatomies in the world.
 Human hands can grasp tools and build many things with relative ease.
 By comparison, cetaceans and elephants don’t have the same appendages or anatomies to enable them to build the same things that a human can, such as fires, wheels, shelters, compasses, aqueducts, medicine, modern computers, and all the other things humans have invented.